imbal/vex/VEX.md

 Unlike `hg`, `git`, or `svn`, you can undo/redo *everything*

 - `vex undo` undoes the last command that changed something
+- `vex undo --list` shows the list of commands that can be undone
 - `vex undo` can be run more than once,
 - `vex redo` redoes the last undone command
 - `vex redo --list` shows the potential options, `vex redo --choice=<n>` to pick one
-- `vex history` shows the list of commands
+- `vex redo` can be run more than once, and redone more than once

 For `hg` users: